paulsboutique3d/paulsboutique3d-kb/m41a/README.md

 ### Electronics
 1. If you are wanting to install electronics then substitute out what's in here for your build.
- -The only things i do NOT include in this folder are the Speaker box and electronics frame, as i supply them with the full kit.
+ - The only things i do NOT include in this folder are the Speaker box and electronics frame, as i supply them with the full kit.
 2. I sell full kits through my website - www.paulsboutique3d.com